joeltornatore/fibonacci/README.md

 ---

 Our program is very simple.
-It displays a blank page with two buttons, one that pops up our silly copyright text (just for fun!) and one that will call the _fibber_ function.
+It displays a blank page with three buttons: one pops up our silly copyright text (just for fun!), one redirects you to github to see this file, and one that calls the _fibber_ function.
 That's where the actual work is done.

 The fibber function does the following:
 * Prompts for how many Fibonacci numbers to generate.
 We make sure you